ramgorthi04/BrainDrive/README.md

 To wire the mindflex eeg headset, look on this website:http://www.frontiernerds.com/brain-hack.
 For this project you will need the following: the Arduino Uno, the mindflex headset with neurosky chip, and the arduino software.
 Also, you will need a computer, which, if you don't have, well, that's just sad.

+To access the serial moniter, open the BrainDrive Folder in Processing.